-Period of Availability: HUD is extending both the obligation end date and the expenditure end date for all Capital Fund grants that were open on April 10, 2020, by one year from the obligation and expenditure end date in LOCCS that was in effect on April 10, 2020; however, no programmatic expenditure end date shall be extended beyond one month prior to the closure of the relevant appropriation account, pursuant to 31 U.S.C. § 1552.
+Period of Availability: HUD is extending both the obligation end date and the expenditure end date for all Capital Fund grants that were open on April 10, 2020, by 18 months from the obligation and expenditure end date in Line of Credit Control System (LOCCS) that was in effect on April 10, 2020; however, no programmatic expenditure end date shall be extended beyond one month prior to the closure of the relevant appropriation account, pursuant to 31 U.S.C. § 1552.